 Although first-year students know that they want to be an engineer, no one assumes they know what kind of engineer they want to be.

-In this course, the interdisciplinary nature of engineering is emphasized.
-Faculty use lectures, demonstrations, and hands-on lab experiments to teach students how to apply the concepts.
-Teamwork, important in a job setting, is emphasized in the labs.
+In the experiential component of the course, the interdisciplinary nature of engineering is emphasized.
+Student work in teams to solve a multi-disciplinary design project, such as an artificial kidney, while learning how the different engineering disciplines are infused in the project.
+Faculty use mini-lectures and demonstrations to introduce students to fundamental concepts in each of the disciplines.
+Teamwork, important in a job setting, is also emphasized in the projects.
 The small class size (usually fewer than 24 students) allow first-year students and faculty to become better acquainted.

-In addition to the GE 100 course, outstanding engineering graduates speak to first-year students about their careers, providing important insight.
+IIn the seminar component of the course, outstanding engineering graduates speak to first-year students about their careers, providing important insight.
 In other sessions, students learn about engineering opportunities such as the Career Center and Study Abroad.

 At the end of their first year, students will see a positive and substantial improvement in their ability to